randall-coding/mattermost-acorn/README.md

 For simplicity, we'll deploy our Mattermost server using an acorn image.

+## Limitations
+* Voice and video streaming does not work via this acorn deployment.
+That's due to issues with specifying an external port.

 ## What is Acorn?
 Acorn is a new cloud platform that allows you to easily deploy, develop and manage web services with containerization.
 A single acorn image can deploy all that you need: from a single container webserver, to a multi service Kubernetes cluster with high availability.
 Don't worry if you don't understand what all those terms mean; we don't have to know that in order to deploy our server.